-Struffoli, the perfect Italian Christmas dessert, are puffy balls of fried dough that are crispy on the outside, light and airy on the inside.
-These honey balls (aka Cicerchiata) are then drenched in citrus-scented warm honey and decorated with sprinkles.
+Struffoli is a traditional Christmas treat native to the Southern Italian region of Naples.
+They are puffy balls of fried dough that are crispy on the outside, and light and airy on the inside.
+They are then drenched in citrus-scented warm honey and decorated with festive sprinkles.

-Mostaccioli and chiacchiere are two other Italian Christmas desserts originating from the Campania region of southern Italy, perfect for your favorite holiday season!
+Mostaccioli, chiacchiere and Roccocò are a few other traditional Italian desserts from the Campania region of southern Italy that are perfect for your holiday platter of Italian cookies.

-As is usually the case with regional Italian cooking and baking, the names of Italian cookies varies depending on where it originated.
+As is usually the case with regional Italian cooking and baking, different names of Italian cookies vary depending on where they originated.

-If you were in Sicily, this confection would be referred to as Pignolata.
-In Abruzzo, they would be referred to as cicerchiata and in Calabria, scalilli.
-Regardless of their name, one thing is for sure, these Italian cookies with honey are a special Christmas treat.
+If you were in Sicily, this confection would be called Pignolata.
+In Abruzzo, they would be referred to as cicerchiata and Calabria, scalilli.
+Regardless of their name, one thing is for sure, these Italian cookies with honey are a special Christmas treat made with simple ingredients.

-So you are going to need a wooden board and some elbow grease… are you ready?
+So you will need a wooden board and some elbow grease… are you ready?

-You can choose to make these Italian fritters with a stand mixer or the old-fashioned way with a wooden board and a lot of elbow grease.
+As previously mentioned, you can make these Italian sweet fritters with a stand mixer or the old-fashioned way with a wooden board and a lot of elbow grease.

 Since the video in this article shows the method with the stand mixer, let me explain how these balls of honey come together on a wooden board.

-The first thing we will do is make a mound and shape approximately 3-3¼ cups (450 grams) flour into a well.
-Start with 3 cups and evaluate how much of the ¼ cup you need to add.
+We will first make a mound and shape approximately 3-3¼ cups of flour (450 grams) into a well.
+Start with 3 cups and evaluate how much of the ¼ cup you need to add to create a soft dough.

 Add 4 eggs in the center of the well and with the help of a fork (or your fingertips), start beating while slowly incorporating a little bit of the flour.

-You can use a fork or a dough scraper in this process.
+You can use a fork or a bench scraper in this process.
 Once the flour has absorbed the wet ingredients, start kneading.
 Almost magically, the dough becomes shiny and smooth.

 That is your cue to wrap the soft dough in plastic wrap and allow it to rest for at least one hour.